DandyLyons/notes/content/Library/The Bible (WEB)/03 - Leviticus/Lev-19.md

 Yahweh spoke to Moses, saying,

 ###### v2
-"Speak to all the congregation of the children of Israel, and tell them, 'You shall be holy; for I, Yahweh your God, am holy.
+"Speak to all the congregation of the children of Israel, and tell them, 'You shall be [[holiness|holy]]; for I, Yahweh your God, am holy.

 ###### v3
 "'Each one of you shall respect his mother and his father.
 You shall keep my Sabbaths.
 I am Yahweh your God.